KenKundert/nestedtext/doc/file_format.rst

     feed characters.
 A single document may employ any or all of these ways of splitting lines.

 **Line types**:

     Each line in a *NestedText* document is assigned one of the following types:
-    *comment*, *blank*, *list-item*, *dict-item*, and *string-item*.
+    *comment*, *blank*, *list item*, *dict item*, *string item* or *key item*.
     Any line that does not fit one of these types is an error.

 **Comments**:

     Comments are lines that have ``#`` as the first non-space character on the line.
 Comments are ignored.

 **Blank lines**:

     Blank lines are lines that are empty or consist only of white space characters (spaces or tabs).
 Blank lines are also ignored.

 **Line-type tags**:

+    The remaining lines are identifying by the presence of tags, where a tag is the first dash (``-``), colon (``:``), or greater-than symbol (``>``) on a line when followed immediately by a space or line break.

+    Dashes and greater-than symbols only introduce tags when they are the first non-space character on a line, but colon tags need not start the line.

-    The remaining lines are identifying by which one of these ASCII characters are found in an unquoted portion of the line: dash (``-``), colon (``:``), or greater-than symbol (``>``) when followed immediately by a space or newline.
-Once the first of one of these pairs has been found in the unquoted portion of the line, any subsequent occurrences of any of the line-type tags are treated as simple text.
+    The first (left-most) tag on a line determines the line type.
+Once the first tag has been found on the line, any subsequent occurrences of any of the line-type tags are treated as simple text.
 For example:

     .. code-block:: nestedtext